igamenovoer/PeiDocker/docs/advanced_examples.md

   # note that whether the proxy is used or not depends on the applications
   proxy:
     address: host.docker.internal # default value, this will map to the host machine
-    port: 30080  # if address==host.docker.internal, this will be the proxy port on host machine
+    port: 7890  # if address==host.docker.internal, this will be the proxy port on host machine
-    enable_globally: true  # enable proxy for all shell commands during build and run?
+    enable_globally: false  # enable proxy for all shell commands during build and run?
     remove_after_build: false # remove global proxy after build?

   device: